KhronosGroup/glTF/specification/README.md

 Whereas IDs are used for internal glTF references, _names_ are used for application-specific uses such as display.  glTF objects that are commonly accessed from an application have a `name` string property for this purpose.
 These property values are not guaranteed to be unique as they are intended to contain values created when the asset was authored.

+For property names, glTF uses [camel case](http://en.wikipedia.org/wiki/CamelCase) `likeThis`.
+Camel case is a common naming convention in JSON and WebGL.

 <a name="scenes"></a>
 ## Scenes